k9mil/statum/README.md

 # What is statum? 🏗️

-statum, a small side project, is a web app built in Flask which serves as a tool to make the usage of Twitch more enjoyable, with unique features & the ability to get in-depth information of your most beloved streamers.
+statum, a side project, is a web app built in Python, Flask + MongoDB which serves as a tool to make the usage of Twitch more enjoyable, with unique features & the ability to get in-depth information of your most beloved streamers.

 ## Preview 👓